 Here are the basics.
 There are three ways to get solar panels: cash purchase, solar loans and solar leasing, otherwise known as a Power Purchase Agreement (PPA).

-The benefits of buying your home solar system include greater long-term savings, especially since your system could pay for itself in fewer than ten years.
+The benefits of buying your home solar system with cash include greater long-term savings, especially since your system could pay for itself in fewer than ten years.
 While the upfront costs are the highest, your future energy costs are predictable and the setup that powers your home is already paid for.
 With federal incentives, local incentives and statewide rebate programs contributing toward your solar installation, owning your energy through solar is more affordable than ever.

 When you finance your solar panels through a solar loan, you might be eligible for a zero down payment but will still have a monthly payment.
 The savings over the lifespan of your panels are less than a direct purchase, but also significant in their own right.
 The best part of this trade-off is that your payments will end at some point, and your electric bill will be greatly reduced or eliminated.